 Last year I participated in #SummerDessertWeek and really enjoyed it (see what recipes I made for it here and here).

-Often we get into baking lulls in the summer…especially when it is hot out.
+Often I get into baking lulls in the summer…especially when it is hot out.

 Which is why I love #SummerDessertWeek because it forces me to bake.